paperdave/elemental4/readme.md

 The build system was changed last minute, separating the client and server, so it's a crazy mess.
 I also didn't keep an old copy of this repository, so the first commit is a lot.
 I also didn't commit useful names.
 I just want this project out.
+As of the release, Everything is sloppy.
+Good luck figuring out anything.

 Run the your own server
 - Get node.js & npm